onzfonz/comp227/src/content/0/en/part0b.md

 ### Full-stack web development

-What does the name of the course, <i>Full stack web development</i>, mean?
+What does the name of the course, *Full-stack web development*, mean?
 Full stack is a buzzword that everyone talks about, but no one knows what it means.
 Or at least, there is no agreed-upon definition for the term.

 Practically all web applications have (at least) two "layers": the browser, being closer to the end-user, is the top layer, and the server the bottom one.
 There is often also a database layer below the server.
-We can therefore think of the <i>architecture</i> of a web application as a kind of <i>stack</i> of layers.
+We can therefore think of the **architecture** of a web application as a kind of **stack** of layers.

 Often, we also talk about the [frontend and the backend](https://en.wikipedia.org/wiki/Front_and_back_ends).
 The browser is the frontend, and JavaScript that runs on the browser is frontend code.